Joe McDonald (baseball executive): Personal life and death

-He has one son, Jody.
-Jody McDonald is currently a sports talk radio host who has worked in Philadelphia and New York City.
-He also had 2 children who predeceased him,Marianne "Marni" McDonald-Trainor, and son Timothy McDonald.
+He married Yonkers native Teresa Mulcahy, and raised his family in a house owned by his inlaws on Morsemere Avenue in North Yonkers.
+His son, Jody is currently a sports talk radio host who has worked in Philadelphia and New York City.
+He also had two children who predeceased him, Marianne "Marni" McDonald-Trainor, and son Timothy McDonald.

+McDonald died on August 28, 2026, at the age of 97.